wahyd4/knowledge/categories/devops/kubernetes.md

 ```bash
 kubectl get all --kubeconfig=config-demo --all-namespaces
 ```
-For long term usage, you will need to copy the content to your `~/.kube/config`
+For long term usage, you will need to copy the content to your `~/.kube/config` file

-TODO: Setup SSL connection

 ## Helm